Things You Need to Know About Karakul Lamb

-They are a medium sized sheep.
+They are medium-sized sheep.
 A size that Kathy can manage health care by herself.

-The Karakuls are called the “fat tailed sheep.”
-In middle eastern deserts, the tail provided nourishment during drought and low foliage seasons.
+The Karakuls are called the “fat-tailed sheep.”
+In middle eastern deserts, the tail provides nourishment during drought and low foliage seasons.
 Since they are one of the oldest breeds in the world, their tails enabled them to survive since BC.
-Many cultures use the tail fat for cooking.
+Many cultures use tail fat for cooking.

 - Ewes are wonderful mothers.

-They are easy lambers, good mothers, great milkers.
+They are easy Lambers, good mothers, great milkers.
 Some sheep breeds have larger heads which can make lambing difficult.
-The Karakuls slim nose reduces the chance of a difficult deliveries.
+The Karakuls slim nose reduces the chance of a difficult delivery.

 - Karakuls are smart!
 Good attitudes!

 Karakuls are quick to learn personalities.
-You can train them to know their names, come when called and to jump on grooming stands when it’ s time to clip hooves!
-Generally they are very calm.
+You can train them to know their names, come when called, and jump on grooming stands when it’s time to clip hooves!
+Generally, they are very calm.
 Another reason why they have survived since BC!

 - Karakul Fleeces are Stunning Colors and Textures.

-Karakuls offer a wide variety of fleece colors.
-Their fleece has been woven into persian rugs for thousands of years.
-Now there is renewed interest to create braided roving rugs.
+Karakuls offers a wide variety of fleece colors.
+Their fleece has been woven into Persian rugs for thousands of years.
+Now, there is renewed interest to create braided roving rugs.
 Thanks to Letty Klein and Ann Brown, authors of the book called “The Shepherd’s Rug.”
 Anyone can follow their instructions to braid a beautiful and practical rug.

-Karakuls lamb and mutton is very mild.
-Ethnic markets desire custom lamb cuts and many ethnic groups are very familiar with the “fat tailed” breed.
+Karakuls lamb and mutton are very mild.
+Ethnic markets desire custom lamb cuts, and many ethnic groups are very familiar with the “fat-tailed” breed.